kartik-hegde/kartik-hegde-academic/content/authors/admin/_index.md

 I am a fourth year PhD student in Computer Science at UIUC advised by Prof. [Chris Fletcher](http://cwfletcher.net/).
 I work at the interesection of computer architecture and machine learning: I have designed high-performance processors targeted at different ML workloads, I have built ML tools to make computers more efficient.

-Before joining [CS@Illinois](https://cs.illinois.edu/), I worked at [ARM](www.arm.com), where I had a fantastic opportunity to build real-world products as a design engineer and develop successful prototypes to drive new products as a researcher in industrial R&D. I received my bachelors from [NIT-K Surathkal](www.nitk.ac.in) in 2015 from ECE department, where I was advised by Prof. [Sumam David](https://sumam.nitk.ac.in/).
+Before joining [CS@Illinois](https://cs.illinois.edu/), I worked at [ARM](www.arm.com), where I had a fantastic opportunity to build real-world products as a design engineer and develop successful prototypes to drive new products as a researcher in industrial R&D. I received my bachelors from [NIT-K Surathkal](www.nitk.ac.in) in 2015 from the ECE department, where I was advised by Prof. [Sumam David](https://sumam.nitk.ac.in/).

 As a Ph.D. student in computer architecture, I have been fascinated by the fundamental trade-off between specialization and programmability in processors.
-My core research interest is in finding sweet spots and strongly believe that it is the way forward beyond in post-Moore's era computing.
+My core research interest is in finding sweet spots in that spectrum and strongly believe that it is the way forward beyond in post-Moore's era computing.
 I regularly write about my vision about the future of computing in my blog.

 I am always looking for collaborations, especially motivated undergrads/grads.
 If you are interested in collaborating, or like any of my prior works and have ideas to advance it, or if you simply want to have a chat, feel free to contact me!